 If at any time you’d like to talk, have a consultation, or have questions, let us know.
 As full-service Realtors, we are also happy to set searches up for you and send you homes within your specifications.
 Please send us an email, give us a call at 702-750-7599 or fill the form out in the footer.

-Kurt’s goal with his buyers and sellers is to use his skills and knowledge to protect them in this ever-changing Las Vegas Real Estate Market.
+Kurt’s goal with buyers and sellers is to use his skills and knowledge to protect them.
+Builders use technologically advanced materials and features, and you need someone familiar with them on your team.
 With how quickly homes are built in Southern Nevada, his skills are invaluable.

 We Sell Las Vegas, Henderson, and North Las Vegas

 Call or text us today with any questions or for an appointment to see some of these great homes- 702-750-7599

 Under $250,000 $250,001 – $300,000

 North Las Vegas NV Homes For Sale With A Pool